What are the main cyberthreats facing companies right now?

 Now coming to its second stage, the directive will look to boost the cyber resilience of companies even further, and will include cyber hygiene requirements, penalties for non-compliance, and a reduction in the time limit for reporting major cyber incidents to national bodies.

-Michael McNamara, senior security and compliance manager at BT Ireland said one of the key areas that are set to impact businesses is the security needs of the supply chain.
+Michael McNamara, senior security and compliance manager at BT Ireland said one of the key areas that is set to impact businesses is the security needs of the supply chain.

 “It’s no longer good enough to look after the security within the four walls of your business; you now need to look at your supply chain and ensure that the right security measures are in place there as well,” he said.